e-square-io/nx-github-actions/packages/nx-affected-matrix/README.md

 ## FAQ

-**Q: I don't get the full affected list I expect to see**
+**Q: Can I use this action without any prior actions? (checkout, npm ci, etc)**
+A: Yes!
+The action is already bundled with everything needed to run NX's affected command.
-A: Make sure you checkout with `fetch-depth: 0` for affected-matrix job.
-It is required in order to pull the full commit history which is needed for the calculation.
+Also, the action will do the checkout for you with `clean: false` & `fetch-depth: 0` (which is required in order to calculate the changes).